mdvillagra/poseidon-benchmarks/README.md

 # Poseidon Hash Benchmarks in Rust
 This is a repository comparing different Poseidon implementations in Rust.
+This project is supported by an [Ethereum Foundation](https://ethereum.foundation/) grant FY23-1156.

 Repositories that are being used in this project are:
 1. https://github.com/dusk-network/Poseidon252